zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 Now that the Dataservice is made, add it to our Plugin's definition so that the server is aware of it, and then build it so that the server can run it.

-1. Open a (third) command prompt to `workshop-user-browser-app/nodeServer`
+1. Open a (third) command prompt to `workshop-user-browser-app/nodeServer`.
-1. Install dependencies, `npm install`
+1. Install dependencies, `npm install`.
-1. Invoke the NPM build process, `npm run-script start`
+1. Invoke the NPM build process, `npm run-script start`.
-   1. If there are errors, go back to [building the dataservice](#building-your-first-dataservice) and make sure the files look correct.
+   1. If there are errors, go back to [building the dataservice].(#building-your-first-dataservice) and make sure the files look correct.
 1. Edit `workshop-user-browser-app/pluginDefinition.json`, adding a new attribute which declares Dataservices.

 ```json